Make a Payment or Deposit

 Scholarship awards from UW–Madison are submitted directly to the Bursar’s Office.
 Loans and grants begin to be applied to Tuition Accounts the week before a term starts.

 If there are remaining funds after tuition is paid, a refund is issued to the student, unless the remaining funds are from a Parent PLUS loan.
 In that case, a check is mailed to the parent.

 eRefunds process daily for students enrolled for eRefund and deposit directly into the account that the student provides when enrolling.
 Paper checks process weekly and are mailed to the student’s “Mailing” address listed in the MyUW account.
 Parent PLUS Loan refunds are mailed to the “Home” address listed in the MyUW account.

 The date a class is dropped determines eligibility for a tuition adjustment.

 Housing Payment Methods

-Students who live in University Residence Halls will receive four quarterly bills from University Housing per year.
+Students who live in University Residence Halls will receive two bills (fall semester and spring semester) from University Housing per year.
 An email is sent to notify students and Authorized Payers when a new bill is published on University Housing’s secure website.
 Accepted forms of payment include electronic check, credit card, mailed check, and in person.
 Make a payment online and learn more about payment options.

 Students may give parents and other individuals access to view University Housing bills online and make electronic payments by setting them up as Authorized Payers.